St.Pauli Landing Bridges

 The bridge was built in 1927 on behalf of the shipping company Hamburg Süd, at the time called Blockhausbrücke and served in particular as a landing stage for passenger ships to overseas.
 Later it was used by the England ferry and today by navy ships and historical sailors.

-It was a nearly 119-meter-long steel arch construction and thus reached into the sea-ship-deep fairway, in front of the pontoons were additional vertäubalben (so-called Duckdalben, so piles, which are rammed into the stream) so that large ships could moor there.
+It was a steel arch construction almost 119 meters long and thus reached into the shipping deep water, in front of the pontoons were additional anchoring dolphins (so-called Duckdalben, i.e. piles driven into the stream) so that large ships could moor there.
 During the Second World War the bridge was destroyed.
-From 1957 to 1968 one built on the renewal of the bridge, first one hung provisionally catwalks into the carriers, afterwards one put the bridge together again with material existence from the port area.
+From 1957 to 1968, the bridge was rebuilt.
+At first, catwalks were temporarily hung in the girders, and then the bridge was reassembled using materials from the harbor area.

-Altogether the Überseebrücke consists of five parts: The head structure at the front end was inserted in 1968 as the last and newest part.
-It is a wood-paneled entrance that houses a kiosk on both the right and left sides.
-The south end, also from the pre-war period, was rammed by the Swedish naval vessel Marieholm in 1961 and had to be replaced by a new structure.
+In total, the Überseebrücke consists of five parts: The head structure on the approach was inserted in 1968 as the last and newest part.
+It is a wood-clad entrance that houses a kiosk on both the right and left sides.
+The south end, which also dates from the pre-war period, was rammed by the Swedish naval ship Marieholm in 1961 and had to be replaced by a new structure.

 From 2012 to 2015, the bridge was extensively renovated, in parallel with the redesign of the flood protection system at Vorsetzen.